Flicker and Flame: Whale Oil and Kerosene Lamps

 Admission: The cost is free, however there is a suggested donation of $8

-Parking: Available at the Memorial Union ramp for a nominal fee.
+Parking: Available at the Memorial Union ramp or East Parking Deck for a nominal fee.

 The exhibition objects are generous donations of James Jung, Julius Black, Ann and Henry Brunnier, Avis Andre, the Neva Petersen estate, Marian Daniells, the F. Wendell Miller estate, the Robert Wright estate, the Demaris Pease estate, Eleanor McKee, the Bertha and Edward Waldee estate, the Iowa Questers and others.